dreinke/digispark-macro-pad/README.md

 ---

-Made with ❤️ using ATTiny85, buttons and good intentions.
+Made with ❤️ using ATTiny85, buttons, ChatGPT, and good intentions.